jina-ai/finetuner/docs/2_step_by_step/2_5_choose_back_bone.md

 Finetuner prepared several most widely used backbones for you, including `resnet`, `efficientnet`, `clip` and `bert` etc.

-These models has been tested inside Finetuner for tasks such as image-to-image search, text-to-text search and cross-modal search.

 Finetuner will convert these backbone models as embedding models by removing the *head* or apply *pooling*, fine-tune and produce the embedding model.
+The embedding model will be fine-tuned for text-to-text, image-to-image and text-to-image search tasks.

 You can call:
 ```python